 The Short Story

-My name is Sharon Gray, and I’m an acupuncturist and Eastern medicine practitioner—specializing in digestive health and nourishment.
+My name is Sharon Gray, and I’m an Eastern medicine practitioner—specializing in digestive health and nourishment.

 I stumbled upon this path out of necessity, back in the early nineties.
-I spent most of my late teens and early twenties in bed with severe nausea and fatigue, unable to function in day-to-day life (literally bedridden for about 2.5 years).
+I spent most of my late teens and early twenties in bed with severe nausea and fatigue, unable to function in day-to-day life.
 Countless doctors couldn’t determine the cause, and prescription drugs just made me feel worse.
-Show More »

 I eventually realized that if I wanted to heal, I had to take my health into my own hands.
 So while most kids my age were exploring college life, I was home teaching myself meditation, fermenting strange food on my counter, and reading every health and nutrition book I could get my hands on.